 My name is Daniel Müller-Komorowska and I am a neuroscience PhD student.
-I combine patch clamp electrophysiology, optogenetics and neuronal network simulations to study the neuronal circuits involved with memory.
-A computation that is involved with memory formation is called pattern separation.
-It allows us to remember two very similar scenarios separately, keeping memories apart.
+I combine patch clamp electrophysiology, optogenetics and neuronal network simulations to study the neuronal circuits involved in memory.
+Pattern separation is a neuronal computation that is thought to be crucial for both memory formation and retrieval.
+It allows us to remember and recall two very similar scenarios separately, keeping memories apart.

 One brain area known to perform pattern separation is the dentate gyrus.
 During my PhD I ported a biophysically realistic network model of the dentate gyrus to Python and adapted it to incorporate electrophysiological data from me and my colleagues.
 With this model we were able to predict that pattern separation works better when the input slow gamma (30Hz) modulated as opposed to theta (10Hz) modulated.